NetGalley is a great way for bloggers to get ARCs (advance reading copies) of new books.

-It’s nothing personal.
+Ultimately, it’s nothing personal.
 Sometimes it’s a case of demand.
 Other times, publishers may decide that your book blog niche doesn’t match their genre, therefore there’s less for them to gain from any coverage.
-They’re paying to use Netgalley, so they want quality, relevant feedback.
+They’re paying to use the platform after all, so they want quality, relevant feedback.

 However, there are a few things you can do to make your profile stand out.

 Your profile is your shop window.
 It’s the first thing that publishers see when you request approval for an ARC.